-I rejoice that our book for 1946 has been hailed as the best book the brethren, who have them, have ever used, even surpassing our 1944 book. brethren as the best song book they ever saw.
-Yet, the majority of the churches will be ready for a new book by the spring of 1947, and I think do you love me?"
-She blushed, batted her eyes, it better to furnish the new book than to put out seeming to wonder what might be the next word. a new edition of our present book.
-Many have .
-Then he continued: "If you do, make me a cup told us that they liked the 1946 book better because it was better balanced, containing more of
+I rejoice that our book for 1946 has been hailed as the best book the brethren, who have them, have ever used, even surpassing our 1944 book.
+Yet, the majority of the churches will be ready for a new book by the spring of 1947, and I think it better to furnish the new book than to put out a new edition of our present book.
+Many have told us that they liked the 1946 book better because it was better balanced, containing more of the old songs.